foxitsoftware/cordova-plugin-foxitpdf/README.md

 - __`data_type`__: Used to decide which kind of data will be imported. this can be one or a combination of as following values:
 1. `0x0001` : Form fields are imported from or exported to FDF/XFDF document.
 2. `0x0002` : Annotations (except Movie, Widget, Screen, PrinterMark and TrapNet, link) are imported from or exported to FDF/XFDF document.
-3. `0x0004` : links are imported from or exported to XFDF document.**NOT SUPPORT** right now
+3. `0x0004` : links are imported from or exported to XFDF document.**Not supported** right now
 - __`page_range`__: A integer range array that specifies some pages.
-Data (in specified types) from FDF/XFDF document will be imported to these specified pages. range for importing.
+Data (in specified types) from FDF/XFDF document will be imported to these specified pages range for importing.
 In this array, 2 numbers are a pair: the first integer is the starting page index, and the second integer is the page count.
 Default value: an empty range by default and not set any value.It only support annotations.

 ```js